Please find below the answers to some of the most frequently asked questions about the University of Georgia School of Law’s First Amendment Clinic.

 The University of Georgia School of Law’s First Amendment Clinic provides law students with real-world practice experience defending and advancing freedoms of speech, press, assembly and petition through direct client representation.
 Working under the supervision of the Clinic’s director and legal staff, students conduct initial consultations and case investigations, write demand and advocacy letters, author amicus briefs, and file and litigate law suits.
 The Clinic provides these services at no charge to clients in order to facilitate legal representation of individuals or organizations who may not otherwise have access to counsel with First Amendment expertise.

-Clinic students also provide educational support to journalists, students, government employees, and public citizens around issues of free expression and news gathering.
-This takes the form of community presentations and webinars, and the researching and drafting of op-eds, policy papers, and other public education materials.
+Clinic students also provide educational support to journalists, students, government officials, law enforcement, members of the judiciary, and public citizens on issues of free expression and news gathering.
+This takes the form of presentations, trainings, and webinars, and the preparation of written resource and public education materials.

-The Clinic’s Georgia Journalism and Access Project also provides legal support and advocacy to local journalists and news rooms around the state on issues of media law and government transparency.
+Additionally, the Clinic’s Georgia Journalism Project provides legal support and advocacy to local journalists and news rooms around the state by providing media law and open government trainings, pre-publication review, subpoena and defamation defense, and representation on First Amendment issues of free speech and press.

 +